xoseperez/basicstation-docker/README.md

 In case you can not pull the already built image from Docker Hub or if you want to customize the cose, you can easily build the image by using the [buildx extension](https://docs.docker.com/buildx/working-with-buildx/) of docker and push it to your local repository by doing:

 ```
-docker buildx bake --load
+docker buildx bake --load aarch64
 ```

-Once built (it will take some minutes) you can bring it up by using "basictation" as the image name in your `docker-compose.yml` file.
+Once built (it will take some minutes) you can bring it up by using `xoseperez/basicstation:aarch64` as the image name in your `docker-compose.yml` file.
+If you are not in an ARMv8 64 bits machine (like a Raspberry Pi 4) you can change the `aarch64` with `armv7hf` (ARMv7).

 ### Via [Balena Deploy](https://www.balena.io/docs/learn/deploy/deploy-with-balena-button/)